swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   ///
   /// - Parameters:
   ///   - capacity: The storage capacity of the new array.
-  ///   - body: A callback that gets called at most once to directly
+  ///   - initializer: A callback that gets called at most once to directly
   ///       populate newly reserved storage within the array.
 The function
   ///       is allowed to add fewer than `capacity` items.
 The array is
   ///       initialized with however many items the callback adds to the